Home »

-Wigtown was officially designated as Scotland's National Book Town in 1998 and is now home to over 20 book-related businesses.
+Wigtown was officially designated as Scotland’s National Book Town in 1998 and is now home to a wide range of book-related businesses.
 A book lovers haven – and with over quarter of a million books to choose from, old and new … it is impossible to escape empty-handed.

 Wigtown's Location